Contact

 There will be cases, however, that other's actions will work contrary to our goals and, furthermore, they may comport themselves inappropriately.
 Although we may obtain some satisfaction to respond in kind, we should continue to strive to live by our own high standards.

-We have zero control over the actions of others, and only we have control over our actions.
+We have zero control over the actions of others, and we only have control over our own actions.

 - Based upon the feedback that I have received, ...